UCSC-CSE-114A/05-types/README.md

 (we have pre-filled the one for `+`).
 Remember that you are not allowed to use `a0, a1, ...` as bound type variables, since those are reserved for use as free type variables by the algorithm.

-At this point the first 18 tests should pass.

 ### (d) Recursion: 30 points